 An imbalance in one's Mind (i.e. Thoughts) directly causes an imbalance in the amount of signals / triggers the Brain gets and gives to the various hormone-secreting glands / functions / organs throughout the Body.
 Therefore, staying too SAD for too long, or continuing to 'burn yourself' (emotionally) for too long, both cause an imbalance in your body.

-The Thalamus, which is the hub of information, regulates one's sleep, alertness, and consciousness.
+The Thalamus0, which is the hub of information, regulates one's sleep, alertness, and consciousness.
 The Soul or Mind produces Thought Energy which first reaches the Thalamus.
 If you're Stressed or Angry, you produce more than normal Thoughts, in number as well as intensity.
 This hampers the function of the Thalamus, which causes a disturbance in your sleep.
 GIF borrowed from Wikipedia.

 Here's another example - in simplified words: If you have the habit of taking work SERIOUSLY (failing to know that you're supposed to be only SINCERE at work - neither devoted nor serious), you automatically take work or workload as a pressure onto yourself.
 Stress = Pressure / Resilience.
 Unless and until you have good resilience i.e. the ability to understand the Purpose of your Life (which you will read later), you will create a lot of STRESS within your mind.
-This stress releases the hormone Cortisol in higher amounts in your body.
+This stress releases the hormone Cortisol0 in higher amounts in your body.
 While a balanced level of Cortisol in the body is necessary, its over-production results in the weakening of your immune system, increased level of sugar in the body, weakening of bones, lengthening wound-healing, and so on and so forth.
 You may read more about this from more accurate and medical sources.
 I leave that research to you.

 Although I'm not a biologist or a scientist or even a doctor to know this 100% accurately, I certainly believe that hormones are responsible for one's health.
 Lower or Higher than the desired secretion amounts causes one to develop short-term and long-term illnesses.
 Therefore, it is said, that Happy people are Healthy people.